The geopolitics of water: How the Brahmaputra River could shape India–China security competition

 The report makes a series of policy recommendations for government, and especially for the Department of Defence, to rebuild Australia’s position as a thought leader on deterrence.

-AUKUS Pillar 2 critical pathways: a road map to enabling international collaboration
+AUKUS Pillar 2 critical pathways: A road map to enabling international collaboration

 The AUKUS trilateral partnership presents Australia with an unprecedented opportunity to achieve national-security goals that have eluded it for decades.
 It could offer access to cutting-edge technologies.
 It can further integrate Australian, US and UK military forces, allowing more unified action to maintain deterrence against national and transnational actors who threaten the global rules-based order.
 Perhaps most importantly, AUKUS—in particular its Pillar.2 objectives—is an opportunity for Australia to pursue the long-sought industrial capacity necessary to defend its borders and its interests across a range of probable conflict scenarios.